-At McCoy Corporation (“McCoy” or “we”), we are committed to maintaining the security, confidentiality and privacy of your personal information.
+At McCoy Global Inc. (“McCoy” or “we”), we are committed to maintaining the security, confidentiality and privacy of your personal information.
 This Policy applies to McCoy and its divisions and subsidiaries.

 McCoy has developed this Policy in compliance with the Personal Information Protection Act (“PIPA”) of Alberta.
 Where applicable, McCoy also complies with PIPA’s counterpart in British Columbia, and the federal Personal Information Protection and Electronic Documents Act.